CleanroomMC/Website/docs/groovy-script/getting_started/run_config.md

 The id of the pack.
 - Can be accessed in a script via `getPackId()`.
 The pack id is very important.
-It must only consist of lower case letters and `_`.
+It must only consist of lower case letters, numbers, and `_`.
-It is required for most forms of adding recipes and all forms of creating new [content](../content/index.md).
+It is required for most forms of adding recipes and all forms of creating new [content](../minecraft/helpers/content.md).

 ::: info Failure {id="failure"}
 If some mod tries to use the pack id internally and the pack id is not specified a fatal message will logged.